-The Jacobs Levy Center at Wharton will host its annual Frontiers in Quantitative Finance Conference on Friday, September 26, 2025.
+The Jacobs Levy Center at Wharton hosted its annual Frontiers in Quantitative Finance Conference on Friday, September 26, 2025.

-The conference will include a ceremony to award the 2025 Wharton-Jacobs Levy Prize for Quantitative Financial Innovation to Sanford “Sandy” J. Grossman, the Steinberg Trustee Professor Emeritus of Finance at the Wharton School.
-He will be honored for his pioneering work on the interplay between market efficiency, information asymmetry, limits to arbitrage, active management and the impact of trading and liquidity on price formation, based on his paper, On the Efficiency of Competitive Stock Markets Where Trades Have Diverse Information (Journal of Finance, 1976).
-The ceremony will begin at 3:15 p.m.
+The conference included a ceremony to award the 2025 Wharton-Jacobs Levy Prize for Quantitative Financial Innovation to Sanford “Sandy” J. Grossman, the Steinberg Trustee Professor Emeritus of Finance at the Wharton School.
+He was honored for his pioneering work on the interplay between market efficiency, information asymmetry, limits to arbitrage, active management and the impact of trading and liquidity on price formation, based on his paper, On the Efficiency of Competitive Stock Markets Where Trades Have Diverse Information (Journal of Finance, 1976).

-The following papers will be presented during the conference:
+The following papers were presented during the conference:

 Money Management and Real Investment